waznico/TeamSpeakLinuxUpdate/README.md

 # Installation
 ## Install service
-Copy the file "teamspeak.service" into the following directory: /etc/systemd/system/teamspeak.service
+Copy the file "teamspeak.service" into the following directory: /etc/systemd/system/teamspeak.service After that activate the service with the following command: `systemctl enable teamspeak.service`

 ## Teamspeak Script
 I recommend to store the 'ts3update.sh' script file at the directory /root.
 Root privilegues are also required to run the script.